TMJ, TMD, and Bruxism Treatment in Los Gatos, CA

 We Can Help Get Rid of Your Chronic Pain in Los Gatos

 Contact Nicole E Pagonis DDS for an evaluation to discuss a suspected bruxism habit or issues with the TMJ.
 Her experience and conscientious approach to dentistry will help you find solutions, so you eliminate your pain and protect your teeth.
-Call today to make an appointment.
+Call our dental office today to schedule your appointment with our dentist.